advishnuprasad/pincode/README.md

-# pincode - A ruby wrapper for the India Pincode API
+# Pincode - A ruby wrapper for the India Pincode API
   Source : http://pin-codes.in/